The Tasmanian state election has been set for Saturday 19 July 2025

 Tasmanian cities are consistently rated as the most expensive in Australia to own a car and yet many families feel they need two cars to access work, schools and services.
 This sucks up a large proportion of the family income, contributes to traffic congestion, drives up the state’s climate change emissions, and contributes to poor physical activity levels.

-While the current government has provided a steady stream of funding for cycling infrastructure, the rejected budget cut funding after 2026 and too many of the government’s road projects are not including safe paths and crossings for people walking and riding.
+While the current government has provided a steady stream of funding for cycling infrastructure, the rejected budget cut funding after 2026 and some of the government’s road projects are not including safe paths and crossings for people walking and riding.

 The incoming government must provide annual funding for cycling infrastructure and abide by its own Walk, Wheel, Ride policy.